szaghi/FoBiS/README.md

 ```bash
 FoBiS.py build -f fobos.other.name -mode realese-gnu
 ```
 In the case the switch _-mode_ is omitted, the first defined mode is used (in the example above it is the mode _debug-gnu_).
-It is worth noting that if the switch _-mode_ is used with a mode name not present in the list defined into the fobos file an error message is prompted, e.g.
+It is worth noting that if the switch _-mode_ is used with a mode name not present in the list defined into the fobos file, an error message is prompted, e.g.
 ```bash
 FoBiS.py build -mode unknown-mode